itamarhaber/redis-io-hugo/content/commands/pubsub.md

-{
-  "title": "PUBSUB",
-  "summary": "Inspect the state of the Pub/Sub subsystem", "group": "pubsub",
-  "tags": [
-    "Command",
-    "Pubsub"
-  ],
-  "date": "2001-02-03",
-  "lastmod": "2001-02-03",
-  "complexity": "O(N) for the CHANNELS subcommand, where N is the number of active channels, and assuming constant time pattern matching (relatively short channels and patterns).
-O(N) for the NUMSUB subcommand, where N is the number of requested channels.
-O(1) for the NUMPAT subcommand.", "since": "2.8.0",
-  "return_summary": "@integer-reply: the number of patterns all the clients are subscribed to.", "syntax": "subcommand [argument ...]", "acl_categories": [
-    "pubsub",
-    "slow"
-  ]
-}

 The PUBSUB command is an introspection command that allows to inspect the state of the Pub/Sub subsystem.
 It is composed of subcommands that are documented separately.
 The general form is: